ccat3z/stars/README.md

 * [pingcap/benchmarksql](https://github.com/pingcap/benchmarksql): mirror of benchmarksql on github
 * [berty/berty](https://github.com/berty/berty): Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
 * [bettercap/bettercap](https://github.com/bettercap/bettercap): The Swiss Army knife for 802.11, BLE, IPv4 and IPv6 networks reconnaissance and MITM attacks.
+* [rtyley/bfg-repo-cleaner](https://github.com/rtyley/bfg-repo-cleaner): Removes large or troublesome blobs like git-filter-branch does, but faster.
+And written in Scala
 * [ful1e5/Bibata_Cursor](https://github.com/ful1e5/Bibata_Cursor): Opensource, compact, and material-designed cursor set.
 * [plk/biber](https://github.com/plk/biber): Backend processor for BibLaTeX
 * [plk/biblatex](https://github.com/plk/biblatex): biblatex is a sophisticated bibliography system for LaTeX users.
 It has considerably more features than traditional bibtex and supports UTF-8